-The project delivers a pilot restoration of some of the habitats within the Low Hall Local Nature Reserve through the creation of a Sustainable Drainage System (SuDS) that was installed between 2017 and 2021.
+The Heybrook Revival project delivered a pilot restoration of the riparian habitat at Low Hall Local Nature Reserve.
+This was achieved through the creation of a Sustainable Drainage System (SuDS) that was installed between 2017 and 2021.
 The programme significantly overachieved its targets!

 Contact the Mersey Rivers Trust